 Clean Your Filters

 Your pool filters are the only reason you are not swimming in your filth.
 The filters constantly work to remove all the impurities from the water.
 Therefore, you need to clean your filters regularly to ensure that your pool remains clean and hygienic.
 You will have to remove the filter basket and remove all the accumulated dirt and gunk at least once per week.
-The filters, in general, should be clean with proper filter clean.
+The filters, in general, should be clean with proper filter cleaning.
 You will also have to clean the pipes of the filter system.
 Utilize the method of backwashing for optimal results.
 Turn the pool pump on and let it run until you see clear water.
 Once this process is finished, check for any lingering debris.
-Post cleaning, you should inspect the fans and pipes to see their working condition.
+Post-cleaning, you should inspect the fans and pipes to see their working condition.

-If your water chlorine levels jumped past the 0.3ppm, do not be afraid to shock your pool.
+If your water chlorine levels jump past 0.3 ppm, do not be afraid to shock your pool.
 Over-chlorinating is a process that eliminates the waste that the pool filter could not handle.
 If you find your pool water looking particularly murky, especially after a pool party, you need to shock the water to get rid of all the bacteria as soon as possible.
 Generally, you can do this process by using three to five times the usual amount of chlorine or other appropriate chemical sanitizers and pouring it into the return line, allowing it to filter in the pool and refilling the pool with water.
 But do not do this process too often as it can damage the sliding of your pool.
 While doing this process, ensure your safety by having proper ventilation.

 Check For Damage